Thanksgiving Day 5K

-San Diego’s original and longest-standing Thanksgiving Day turkey trot may look a bit different this year as a virtual event, but its critical mission remains the same: To provide crucial funds to feed the homeless through Father Joe’s Villages’ meal program.
+San Diego’s original and longest-standing Thanksgiving Day turkey trot is back, and it’s critical mission remains the same: To provide crucial funds to feed the homeless through Father Joe’s Villages’ meal program.

 During this season of giving and plenty, we invite you to give back to our community and make an impact on those who have less.

 Every year, Father Joe’s Villages hosts the Thanksgiving Day5K, a turkey trot where people don themed costumes and complete a course through Balboa Park.
 The COVID-19 pandemic means we can’t celebrate together in person this year.
 Father Joe’s Villages saw this as an opportunity to bring more people together than ever–virtually!

 This year, instead of completing the 5K on Thanksgiving morning, participants will have November 26th – December 1st to do run, walk, swim, rollerskate or any activity at any location or distance of your choosing.
 Instead of completing your 5K in Balboa Park, you can do it anywhere in the world.

 Plus, you’ll still be able to break out the costume!
 Take a photo of you and your household wearing your turkey trot costumes November 26th – 29th.
 Share your photo with the #FatherJoes5K, and the winning photo will win a prize package that includes four free registrations to next year’s Turkey Trot.